brembou/rohlik-mcp/README.md

 - *Add the items in the attached shopping list photo to the cart.*
 - *Add the bread I marked as favorite in Rohlik to my cart.*
 - *What are the cheapest delivery slots for tomorrow?*

-> [!WARNING]
-> This MCP server is made for study purposes with use of reverse engineered Rohlik API.
-It is for personal use only.

 ## Usage